Skip to main content

 This is a critical point of intersection with wellness program design, as many programs use HRAs as a foundational tool.
 There are exceptions, such as when the employer offers voluntary health or genetic services to the employee or their family members.

-HIPAA, on the other hand, primarily deals with the privacy and security of (PHI).
+HIPAA, on the other hand, primarily deals with the privacy and security of protected health information (PHI).
 For wellness programs that are part of a group health plan, HIPAA’s privacy rules apply.
 This means that any personally identifiable health information collected through the wellness program must be kept confidential and cannot be used for discriminatory purposes.

 HIPAA also sets limits on the size of incentives that can be offered for participation in certain types of wellness programs, specifically those that are “health-contingent,” meaning they require individuals to meet a specific health-related goal to earn a reward.